Protests break out as Philippines election returns a Marcos to presidency | Politics

 "There are thousands of you out there, volunteers, parallel groups, political leaders that have cast their lot with us because we believe in our message of unity," Marcos said in a statement streamed on Facebook while standing beside the Philippine flag.
 Though Marcos, 64, campaigned on a platform of unity, political analysts say his presidency is unlikely to foster that, despite the margin of victory.

-One of the petitioners, Akbayan, a leftist group, said it will appeal the decision at the Supreme Court, describing it as "both a colossal and institutional failure."
-A big win for Marcos was securing President Rodrigo Duterte's daughter, Sara Duterte-Carpio, as his vice-presidential running mate.
-She won more than three times the number of votes compared with her nearest rival and also likely broadened the Marcos appeal in many areas.
+Manila City Mayor Francisco Domagoso, running a distant fourth, became the first presidential contender to concede defeat.
+A big win for Marcos was securing President Rodrigo Duterte's daughter as his vice-presidential running mate.
+Sara Duterte-Carpio won more than three times the number of votes compared with her nearest rival and also likely broadened the Marcos appeal in many areas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)